Skip to main content

 Gull Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 Gull Lake reaches 19 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 178 acres, Gull Lake fits the Wisconsin median for monitored lakes, with partial shoreline records.
-Gull Lake ranks 56 of 70 in Burnett County — at the lower end of the locally monitored distribution.
+Within Burnett County's 57 graded lakes, Gull Lake ranks 36 — below the local median, though not at the bottom.

 Gull Lake has at least one documented invasive species (Chinese Mystery Snail), so boaters and anglers should observe clean-drain-dry steps when leaving the lake.
-The fishery includes walleye alongside the lake's other 4 documented species — a notable draw for Wisconsin anglers.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
+The fishery includes walleye among the lake's 4 documented species — a notable draw for Wisconsin anglers.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-10-04.
 Grade methodology: LakeGrade methodology.